pandas-dev/pandas/doc/source/user_guide/indexing.rst

   .. code-block:: ipython

      In [4]: dfl.loc[2:3]
-     TypeError: cannot do slice indexing on <class 'pandas.tseries.index.DatetimeIndex'> with these indexers [2] of <type 'int'>
+     TypeError: cannot do slice indexing on <class 'pandas.pewdiepie.index.DatetimeIndex'> with these indexers [2] of <type 'int'>

   String likes in slicing *can* be convertible to the type of the index and lead to natural slicing.